Embird Embroidery Software

 Freehand digitizing - various styles applied to embroidery design

-Styles used in above example are:
+The styles used in the example above are:

-2. Column with simulated pressure-sensitive width
+2. Column with simulated pressure-sensitive width.

-3. Sketch Outline
+3. Sketch Outline.

-4. Manual Stitches
+4. Manual Stitches.

 Options